rr-/szurubooru/doc/API.md

 - **Description**

     Retrieves the post that is currently featured on the main page in web client.

-If no post is featured, `<post>` is null.
-Note that this method exists mostly for compatibility with setting featured post - most of times, you'd want to use query global info which contains more information.
+    * If no post is featured, `<post>` is null.
+Note that this method exists mostly for compatibility with setting featured post - most of the time, you'd want to query global info which contains more information.

 ## Featuring post
 - **Request**